Lutherstr. 11

 Rosa Fleischer, née Goldstein, was born on January 21, 1874 in Göppingen.
 Her parents were Martin Goldstein and Sofie, née Fleischer.
 Her mother died at the young age of 37, when Rosa was only 14 years old.
 Her father, who ran a men’s clothing store in Göppingen until 1881, also seemed to have disappeared early from her life.
 Rosa’s marriage certificate from 1904 reports about him: “…absent, whereabouts unknown, last place of residence in Cologne on the Rhine… .”
 We were able to learn that Martin Goldstein had emigrated to England, where he started two more families with new partners and lived there until 1928.

 Rosa had six siblings, of which three died in infancy.
 Apparently Martin Goldstein left his family fundless, as was indicated by the unusual fact for the time being that his daughters made sure to learn a vocation which guaranteed an independence living.
 In 1894 Rosa began training at the well-known and demanding Jewish nurse’s training school in Frankfurt am Main.
-After successfully completing her education, she worked for the Society of Jewish Nurses in Frankfurt until 1903 or 1904 and according to a note even as a head nurse.
+After successfully completing her education, she worked for the Association of Jewish Nurses in Frankfurt.
 The institute employed single Jewish nurses who were paid well so that they could be financially independent.
+Presumably in 1902, the association entrusted its ‘nurse for the poor’ Rosa Goldstein with the management of the Boarding Children’s Commission (‘Kostkinderkommission’).

 Why and when exactly Rosa moved back to Göppingen is unknown.
 Before her marriage however she was living at Nördliche Ringstrasse 33 with the family of her uncle Samuel Fleischer.
 Many relatives on her mother’s side of the family lived in Göppingen.
 Silvia Hurst, née Fleischer, knew from the family history that Samuel Fleischer, Rosa’s uncle, introduced her to her future husband.
 In November 1904 Rosa married Leopold Fleischer, a distant relative who was eight years older than her.
 (Leopold’s great-grandparents are Rosa’s great-great-grandparents.)
 The couple settled in Cannstatt where Leopold was employed as managing director with ‘Mechanical Strap and Ribbon Weaving Mill Gutmann and Marx,’ a firm that had originally been founded in Gőppingen.

 Being Wife and Mother